ewanhowell5195/MinecraftTitleGenerator/README.md

    - You can now add the border UV's to the texture as you create the borders.
 If you are unsure on how borders should work, see the `minecraft-ten` and `minecraft-five-bold` models for examples.
    - The UV for the borders must be located underneath all the character rows.
    - The baseline for the text must be at Y level 2, with the border going to Y level 0.
 If the font does not have a border, the text baseline needs to be Y level 0.
-   - Keep characters centered in the scene.
+   - Keep characters centred in the scene.
    - Groups and textures in the model do not matter, they will be ignored when the font is compiled.
-   - Try to create optimized models without unnecessary elements.
+   - Try to create optimised models without unnecessary elements.
 6. Create a `textures.json` file, following the formatting explained in the textures section.
    - The first texture must be `flat`, and is required for all fonts.
    - The second texture is the main texture, and will be the one that is automatically selected in the plugin.